Light and Fluffy Shredded Pancake – Kaiserschmarrn

 • 1/8 teaspoon salt

-• 2 tablespoons granulated sugar (1-3 tablespoons sugar are fine, depending on how sweet you like it)
+• 2 tablespoons granulated sugar (1 to 3 tablespoons sugar are fine, depending on how sweet you like it)

 • 1/2 teaspoon vanilla extract (or 1 teaspoon vanilla sugar)